Cauchy principal value

-In mathematics, the Cauchy principal value, named after Augustin Louis Cauchy, is a method for assigning values to certain improper integrals which would otherwise be undefined.
+In mathematics, the Cauchy principal value, named after Augustin-Louis Cauchy, is a method for assigning values to certain improper integrals which would otherwise be undefined.
+In this method, a singularity on an integral interval is avoided by limiting the integral interval to the non singular domain.

 Formulation

 Depending on the type of singularity in the integrand f, the Cauchy principal value is defined according to the following rules: